rishigiridotcom/rishigiri.ml/_posts/2020-02-26-why-do-i-share-song.md

 I liked it so much that I decided to share the song with someone I know, but I didn’t.
 It made me think - why I wanted to share it, and why I didn’t?
 There’s a chain of processes involved, so what’s the mental model behind this?

-It isn't a complete blog post as I'm still reading different kinds of blog posts and research papers to understand the human psychology behind __why do we share songs__, I'm also trying to understand Human Psychology, in general.
+It isn't a complete blog post as I'm still reading different kinds of blog/articles and research papers to understand the human psychology so that I can understand the thought process behind __why do we share songs__, I'm also trying to understand Human Psychology, in general.

 I'll put things here in chunks and pieces, so let's see how it goes.